 As an extra preventative against warping, we insert red oak braces, also quarter-sawn, into dovetailed slots in the backs of the boards.

 Our customers are most often extremely pleased with our true gesso finish.
 To begin the process of applying gesso, we coat rabbit hide glue on all sides of the board.
 Next, we apply a pure linen cloth by soaking it in the glue and smoothing it over the surface of the board.
 Then we apply another coat of glue over the cloth.
 Once the cloth is dried crisp over the board, we trim the edges off.
 Once again, we apply another coat of glue, this time with a small amount of chalk added to the mixture.
 Finally, we begin the application of many coats of true gesso: a mixture of rabbit skin glue, chalk, and powdered marble, suitable for egg tempera, oil, acrylic, encaustic, and more.
 After tremendous care and attention to detail, through a special technique of eliminating pin holes that are common in all true gesso finishes, as well as much fine sanding, the surface is proven to be like glass to the feel.
 You simply will not find a finer gesso finish than on the boards and panels made at St. John’s Workshop.

 True Gesso Boards Hand-made with Care

 The process of finishing the board at this point requires us to give much time and attention to detail.
 We’ve made the process our own and employ several techniques that are difficult to master, but give brilliant results.
 The finished white surface is as smooth as glass.
+The back receives a smooth shellac finish to seal the wood.
 If you are looking for the finest true gesso boards available, then look no further.